The role of multiple images and model priors in measuring $H_0$ from supernova Refsdal in galaxy cluster MACS J1149.5+2223: grale time delay predictions

 Note that $\Delta\kappa_{\rm gal}$ is equivalent to the slope of the density profile of the total (dark matter and galaxy) mass distribution.
 MSD, which is sometimes called the steepness transformation, changes the slope of the total mass responsible for lensing.
 The image separation of the S1-S4 quad fixes the total mass enclosed by the four images, but does not say how that mass is partitioned between the galaxy and the cluster's smooth dark matter at that location.
 Changing that partitioning affects the total density slope.
 In the rest of the paper we will refer to $\Delta\kappa_{\rm gal}$ as the galaxy mass, but one must keep in mind that it is analogous to steepness.

 We have tried radial ranges other than the ones specified above, but these give the strongest correlation with $\Delta \tau_{\rm model}$, i.e., the most optimistic scenario.
-The small symbols in Figure~\ref{kappadifftd} represent the full \bfit~(pink circles) and \hres~(blue triangles) sets, while the large symbols represent the corresponding BFsubset and HRsubset.
-All but a small handful of models have SX arriving after S1, as one would expect for the ordering of the saddle and the neighboring minimum, in a naked cusp configuration.
+The 67 circles and 59 triangles represent BFsubset and HRsubset, respectively.
+Of the 126 models, 122 have SX arriving after S1, as one would expect for the ordering of the saddle and the neighboring minimum, in a naked cusp configuration.

 The points in Figure~\ref{kappadifftd} show a well defined trend, with scatter.
-The main trend is primarily due to agMSD, while the scatter is due to MpD, as well as the approximate nature of the agMSD, namely that the images are not reproduced exactly.
+The main trend is primarily due to agMSD (steeper galaxy density profiles lead to larger model time delays), while the scatter is likely due to MpD, as well as the approximate nature of the agMSD, namely that the images are not reproduced exactly.

 The existence of the trend indicates that an accurate measurement of the mass of the galaxy interior to S1-S4 (which is related to the stellar velocity dispersion) will eliminate most models in Figure~\ref{kappadifftd}, and meaningfully constrain $H_0$, but the scatter in $\Delta \tau_{\rm model}$ at a given mass will remain.
-The thick black line shows the ridge of the trend, while the thin dashed lines enclose approximately $68\%$ of all \grale~models.
-The fractional uncertainty due to scatter is not constant as a function of galaxy mass; $1\sigma$ uncertainty ranges from $\sim 20\%$ for high galaxy masses ($\Delta\kappa_{\rm gal}=0.3$ in Figure~\ref{kappadifftd}), to $\sim 33\%$ for low galaxy masses ($\Delta\kappa_{\rm gal}=0.05$).
+The thick black line shows the mean trend.
+The error-bars (dashed lines) were constructed as symmetric straight lines above and below the mean trend, with their slopes and intercepts adjusted so that as close to $68\%$ as possible of each of BFsubset and HRsubset models were enclosed between them.
+The fractional uncertainty due to scatter is not constant as a function of galaxy mass; one-sided $1\sigma$ uncertainty ranges from $\sim 18\%$ for high galaxy masses ($\Delta\kappa_{\rm gal}=0.3$) in Figure~\ref{kappadifftd}, to $\sim 44\%$ for low galaxy masses ($\Delta\kappa_{\rm gal}=0.05$).
+At the galaxy mass corresponding to observed SX-S1 time delay, $\sim 1$ year \citep{kelly16a}, one-sided $1\sigma$ uncertainty is $\sim 23\%$.

 Figure~\ref{massmap} gives examples of two high mass (labelled A and B in Figure~\ref{kappadifftd}) and two low mass (labelled C and D) galaxies splitting S1-S4.
 We selected these maps such that the galaxies in each pair had similar masses; in pair A, B (C, D) the two galaxy masses differ by $\sim 20\%$ ($\sim 15\%$).
 The mass maps were further selected to have their galaxy centers (star symbols) be close to the center of the observed galaxy (black solid dot).
 In A, B (C, D) the centers are displaced by $\simlt 0.09$\as ($\simlt 0.24$\as).
 The isodensity contours of these mass distributions are not elliptical, but even isolated ellipticals do not have strictly elliptical isophotes \citep[e.g.,][]{hao06,mitsuda17}, and presumably isodensity contours.